Miscellaneous

 479 BC

-Greek and Persian fleets; Persian fleet defeated.
+Greek and Persian fleets; the Persian fleet was defeated.

-Spartan War I (Peloponesian War)
+Spartan War I (Peloponnesian War)

 459 BC

-Sparta and Athens, lasted for 30 years.
+Sparta and Athens lasted for 30 years.

 Spartan War II